Practical Insights into Knowledge Distillation for Pre-Trained Models: Evaluation Results

 \subsection{DML and DP-KD vs. Vanilla KD}

 \begin{findingbox} \textbf{Finding (3):} Vanilla KD demonstrates similar or superior performance compared to DP-KD across various data distribution scenarios. \end{findingbox} \cref{fig:data_partitioning_strategies} provides a detailed comparative analysis underscoring this finding.
-In scenarios such as Uniform Data Distribution, Quantity Skew Distribution, and Label Skew Random Chunks Distribution, Vanilla KD's performance is comparable to that of DP-KD.
+In Uniform Data Distribution, Quantity Skew Distribution, and Label Skew Random Chunks Distribution scenarios, Vanilla KD's performance is comparable to that of DP-KD.
 However, it notably excels in the Label Skew Dirichlet Distribution scenario and demonstrates significant superiority in the Specialized Non-IID Distribution context, across all tested transfer set options.
-This pattern of performance highlights the robustness and adaptability of Vanilla KD, particularly in complex data distribution scenarios and when paired with teachers of comparable or superior strength. \begin{findingbox} \textbf{Finding (4):} DP-KD performs poorly in the `Specialized Non-IID Distribution' scenario. \end{findingbox} This outcome suggests that the model's guidance may be less effective in scenarios characterized by significant class imbalances—even though the teacher model has been exposed to samples from all classes.
-Such a scenario can lead to misleading confidence from the teacher model, ultimately resulting in suboptimal knowledge transfer and poor performance outcomes.
+This pattern of performance highlights the robustness and adaptability of Vanilla KD, particularly in complex data distribution scenarios and when paired with teachers of comparable or superior strength.

+\begin{findingbox} \textbf{Finding (4):} DP-KD performs poorly in the `Specialized Non-IID Distribution' scenario. \end{findingbox} DP-KD's underperformance in the Specialized Non-IID Distribution scenario, which features significant class imbalances, highlights its challenges in handling skewed data distributions.
+Here, even though the teacher model has encountered samples from all classes, its potential overconfidence in over-represented classes can lead to misleading guidance for the student model.
+This misalignment often results in the reinforcement of errors rather than corrective learning.
 This underscores the importance of considering class balance in the teacher's training dataset for effective DP-KD application.

-\begin{findingbox} \textbf{Finding (5):} There is a notable susceptibility in employing Vanilla KD and DP-KD methods with weak teachers, especially when using student data as the transfer set. \end{findingbox} In contrast to Vanilla KD and DP-KD, DML exhibits a distinctive ability to facilitate positive knowledge transfers with weaker teachers when utilizing student data as the transfer set.
-This is clearly demonstrated in \cref{fig:data_partitioning_strategies}, particularly in column 1.
-Such findings highlight DML's potential in scenarios where the teacher model is less robust, emphasizing its effectiveness in optimally leveraging student data.
-However, in scenarios involving stronger teachers, Vanilla KD tends to outperform DML.
+\begin{findingbox} \textbf{Finding (5):} There is a notable susceptibility in employing Vanilla KD and DP-KD methods with weak teachers, especially when using student data as the transfer set. \end{findingbox} The limited effectiveness of Vanilla KD and DP-KD when paired with weaker teachers, particularly when using student data as the transfer set, underscores a significant drawback in these methods under specific circumstances.
+The performance decline can be theoretically linked to the weaker teachers' insufficient guidance, which inadequately boosts the student model's learning, especially when leveraging potentially less diverse student data